openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 A student can be a participant in a class and a class can have many students.
 Given a student ID and a course ID I want to enroll that student in that course.

 ### Execute Query or Statement in Query Language
 Examples of this include constructing a query or statement in SQL, Salesforce’s SOQL, etc. Queries return a table of data when executed.
-Statements do not reutrn results (other than execution statistics).
+Statements do not return results (other than execution statistics).

 ##### Example Use Case
 Execute SQL query in SQL database